 In And the Blustery Day, first Owl's house comes crashing down, then we meet Tigger for the first time, the flood occurs, Eeyore "finds" a house for Owl (which is actually Piglet's house), and Piglet gives Owl his house at Trespassers Will, moving in with Pooh.
 A Day For Eeyore includes Tigger, but also has Owl in his old house in the tree.
 Piglet doesn't live with Pooh, as we see him trying to reach the knocker.
 Therefore, Tigger's presence in A Day For Eeyore is a bit of a continuity snarl— if he's already a known quantity instead of a terrifying growl in the middle of the night, Owl's house shouldn't be there.

-This in fact worsens if you take later features such as Piglet's Big Movie and Spring Time For Roo into concern where Tigger is shown to already be an established friend of Pooh's before Kanga and Roo moved into the Hundred Acre Wood (two of the first supporting characters we meet in A Honey Tree).
+This in fact worsens if you take later features such as Piglet's Big Movie, Springtime with Roo, and Pooh's Heffalump Halloween Movie into concern where Tigger is shown to already be an established friend of Pooh's before Kanga and Roo moved into the Hundred Acre Wood (two of the first supporting characters we meet in Winnie the Pooh and the Honey Tree).

 Maybe Owl's house was rebuilt (in a different tree, since the original has been blown down) in the meantime.

 Um...
 How the heck did Pooh get out of the honey tree?

 We're meant to assume that the others pulled him out.